 Introduction

 The school paper has editors and journalists who write articles regularly, but any learner can submit contributions to the school paper.
 If the contribution is good enough, it will get published.
 This pamphlet will give you an idea of the things we usually include in the school paper, as well as some guidelines to help get your contribution published.
-If you would like to be considered when new editors are chosen in your Grade 11 year, you should start contributing to the school paper regularly.

 Presentation of articles